• Skip to primary navigation

 mix the eggs with sugar in a bowl

 Add the flour along with the cornflour and whisk to combine.
-Add half of the hot milk into the flour-egg mixture.
-Whisk well until it is pale yellow.

 return the mixture into the saucepan

-cook the sauce until it thickens
+cook the creme patisserie until it thickens

 When the pastry cream has reached room temperature, start whipping the double cream or whipping cream until you have stiff peaks.
-Whisk the pastry cream to loosen, then gently fold the whipped cream into the pastry cream in 2 stages.

-whisk the cream until it stiffs
+whisking the cream until it stiffs

-add the whipped cream to cooled creme patisserie
+adding the whipped cream to cooled creme patisserie

 Assemble the Tart

 To assemble the tart, spoon the diplomat cream into the baked sweet pastry shell and level the top with the back of a spoon or a spatula.
-Arrange the strawberries over the pastry cream and brush them with nappage.

-If you follow the recipe and use the same ingredients, one portion of this delicious tart has only 330 kcal!
+If you follow the recipe and use the same ingredients, one portion of this delicious fruit tart has only 330 kcal!

 Can you freeze Strawberry Tart?